Incomings School of Management

 The International Office at OST will assist you as much as possible in getting your visa to come to Switzerland.
 A residency permit is required for stays in excess of three months in duration.

 OST applies for your residency permit in June/November.
-The Department of Immigration grants residency permits for the duration of the stay.
-OST issues these permits to exchange students appr. in June/November.
+The Department of Immigration grants residency permits for the duration of your stay.
 Please bring this permit with you when entering Switzerland.
 It will be needed to report to the residency office after your arrival.

-OST applies for a "Swiss Consulate Approval to Grant Visa" document in June/November.
-The Department of Immigration sends the document to OST.
+If you need a VISA OST applies for a "Swiss Consulate Approval to Grant Visa" document in June/November.
 The Swiss Consulate of the country in question receives a copy of this document.
-OST issues this document to exchange students appr. in June/November.
 Exchange Students must contact the Swiss Consulate after receiving the document in email and pick up the Visa if required.
 Visa fees must be paid at the consulate.

 Compulsory health insurance is intended to ensure that all individuals residing in Switzerland have guaranteed access to adequate healthcare.
-Swiss law mandates obtaining insurance from a Swiss health insurer for any stay longer than three months in duration.
-The following are exempt from this requirement:
+Swiss law mandates obtaining insurance from a Swiss health insurer for any stay longer than three months.

 - EU citizens covered by national insurance schemes